apify/apify-docs/docs/tutorials/scrape_data_using_python.md

 When scraping a location, we need to know in which timezone it lies, and what date the first displayed day of the forecast represents.
 We can find that out at the beginning, when scraping the first day of the forecast for that location.

-To get the needed data, we will need to find the elements in which it is contained.
+To get the necessary data, we will need to find the elements in which it is contained.
 Let's use the `soup.find(...)` and `soup.findAll(...)` methods, which find elements matching some specified conditions in the parsed HTML.

 First, we extract the timezone from the second element with class `wr-c-footer-timezone__item`.
 The timezone information is described there with a full sentence, but we're only interested in the numerical representation of the timezone offset, so we parse it out using a regular expression.
 With the timezone offset parsed, we can construct a `timezone` object and from that get the current datetime at the location.